zerobinhi/ESP32-PN532/README.md

 # PN532 Component for ESP-IDF
 This project provides an ESP-IDF library for interfacing with the PN532 NFC/RFID controller.
-Note: Currently, this library only supports UART protocol.
-Support for I2C and SPI may be added in the future.
+~~Note: Currently, this library only supports UART protocol.
+Support for I2C and SPI may be added in the future.~~

+ Support for I2C, SPI, UART

 ## How to Use

 ### Hardware
 - **ESP32 Board**: Any ESP32-based development board.
 - **PN532 NFC/RFID Controller**: Elechouse's PN532 Module V3 was used for testing and development.